Chyannetech/Weather-API/README.md

 ## Features
 * App pulls live weather information from a 3rd party API.
 * API [Open Weather API]https://openweathermap.org/current
-* Main picture displays a slideshow with 4 pictures.
-* Restaurant title links to the business pages.

 ## Sketches
-* Wireframe was made using Invision and is located in images folder.
-![wireframe]

 ## Trello Planning
-* Link to Trello: [Trello] https://trello.com/b/ptDb2iqs/project-1

 ## Next Steps
-* Users will be able to select their city from a drop down menu.
-* Website will load a new webpage to display local time, date, weather, recomended restaurants, wellness events and activities.
-* Custom media will be applied to webpages.

 ## Deployment [Project URL] https://627ffe2f9c19751c760cf46e--bright-nasturtium-8b0073.netlify.app/

-# Wellbrew